Archive for January, 2018

 Interested in learning more about what’s been happening at AACTE this year?
 Looking for information about innovative initiatives being led by AACTE members and partners?
 For all of this and more, be sure to add the AACTE Gallery time blocks to your personalized 2018 Annual Meeting Online Event Planner schedule.
 Returning to the Annual Meeting for a second year, the Gallery will offer opportunities to network while learning about promising innovations in educator preparation.

 In addition to offering interactive presentations, this year’s Gallery will feature a dedicated coffee and conversation space where Annual Meeting participants can chat with representatives from AACTE member and partner initiatives, as well as AACTE staff, to learn more about programs and opportunities of interest.
 The AACTE membership booth will also be located nearby, and staff will be on hand to share information and answer questions.

 Have you seen the JTE Insider blog managed by the Journal of Teacher Education (JTE) editorial team?
 Check out the following interview with the author of a recent article.
 This blog is available to the public, and AACTE members have free access to the articles themselves in the full JTE archives online – just log in with your AACTE profile here.

-This interview features insights from the article “Preservice to In-Service: Does Mathematics Anxiety Change With Teaching Experience?” by Gina Gresham of the University of Central Florida.
-The article, which appears in the January-February issue of JTE, is summarized in the following abstract:
+This interview features insights from the article “Preparing for Culturally Responsive Schooling: Initial Teacher Educators Into the Fray” by Greg Vass of the University of New South Wales (Australia).
+The article, which appears in the November/December issue of JTE, is summarized in the following abstract: